awzheng/CrawlStars/README.md

 The crawler extracts:
 - Page title from the `<title>` tag (or first 50 chars of content if no title)
 - First 500 characters from the `<body>` element
+- Filters out text fragments shorter than 10 characters to reduce navigation noise
 - All `<a>` tag links for continued crawling

 ### Star Rating System

-Search results are rated 1-5 stars based on MongoDB's relevance score:
+Search results are rated 1-5 stars based on MongoDB's absolute relevance score:

-- Highest scoring result gets 5 stars
-- Other results are scaled proportionally
-- Minimum rating is 1 star
+- 5 stars: Score >= 5.0 (excellent match - exact keyword matches)
+- 4 stars: Score >= 4.0 (very good match - multiple keyword occurrences)
+- 3 stars: Score >= 3.0 (good match - keyword present but not dominant)
+- 2 stars: Score >= 2.0 (fair match - weak relevance)
+- 1 star: Score < 2.0 (poor match - barely relevant)

+You can adjust these thresholds in `internal/database/mongo.go` based on your dataset.

+### Web Interface

+The interface uses:
+- Roboto font from Google Fonts
+- Solarized Light color scheme (warm beige/cream background)
+- Responsive design for desktop and mobile
+- Clickable URLs that open in new tabs
+- CSS variables at the top of `web/index.html` for easy customization

 ## Notes

 - The database stores all pages from all crawl sessions
 - Duplicate URLs are prevented by a unique index
-- The crawler respects a User-Agent header to avoid being blocked
+- The crawler identifies itself with a User-Agent header to avoid being blocked
-- Some sites may return 403 errors - this is normal
+- Some sites may return 403 errors - this is normal behavior
-- Search is case-insensitive with fuzzy matching
+- Search is case-insensitive with fuzzy matching for typos
 - Environment variables are per-terminal session
+- Connection includes a loading indicator showing elapsed time

 ## Troubleshooting

-**Connection timeout**: Extend the timeout in `internal/database/mongo.go` (currently 60 seconds)
+**Connection timeout**: The default timeout is 30 seconds.
+If you still have issues, check that your MongoDB URI is correct and your IP is whitelisted.

-**403 errors during crawling**: Some sites block crawlers - try different seed URLs
+**403 errors during crawling**: Some sites block crawlers.
+Try different seed URLs or check if the site has a robots.txt policy.

-**No search results**: Make sure the Atlas Search index is active and named "default"
+**No search results**: Make sure the Atlas Search index is active and named "default".
+It can take 1-2 minutes to build after creation.

-**IP blocked**: Add your current IP to MongoDB Atlas Network Access
+**IP blocked**: Add your current IP to MongoDB Atlas Network Access.
+Your IP may change if you're on a dynamic connection.

+**Search shows old results**: The database persists across multiple crawl sessions.
+If you want to start fresh, drop the `webpages` collection in MongoDB Atlas.